danich786/webrtc/README.md

 ### node server.js

-Then, tunnel your local server on the internet using Serveo.
-Run the command:
+Then, tunnel your local server on the internet using Serveo or ngrok.
+For Serveo, run the command:

 ### ssh -R 80:localhost:8080 serveo.net